OkSProject/OkServer/README.md

 # OkServer!
-_OkServer!_, or _OkS!_ for short, is a Go-based HTTP web server aimed to be lightweight, clean, and straightforward.
+_OkServer!_, or _OkS!_ for short, is a Go-based HTTP server aiming to be lightweight, clean, and straightforward.
 <img src="OkS.svg" width="300px" />

 ## Development